jonduan/proposal/_posts/2017-12-20-feed-in-credit.md

 The darker green the cell, the more energy exported, while orange cells represent lower export amounts.
 Grey cells indicate zero export.

+The question of ‘controlled load’ hot water

+Neither of the graphs above takes into account the separate controlled load circuit that my house has for hot water.

+Ausgrid (the network company, not my retailer) have a separate meter for my hot water, and they can switch the element on and off as they like throughout the day.

+This helps them to better distribute energy loads across thousands of households who also have controlled load hot water, and my retailer charges me a cheaper rate for the energy that does go towards water heating in my house.